An Evri Courier is handing two parcels to a mother and child as they look very pleased towards the courier. The child is holding a cricket bat.

 With all our tips to hand, you should become a toy packing pro in no time at all.
 Of course, if you need help wrapping other items, then head over to the Evri guides page where we have a whole suite of wrapping guides for you to browse.

-And don’t forget that, with Evri, you can also send your parcels internationally.
+And don’t forget that, with Evri, you can also send your parcels overseas with our international courier services.
 Visit our international page to find out more, as well as our prices.